 Spin

-Spin Access offers a 50% discount on all rides for anyone who in a local, state or federal benefits program.
-Users don't need a smartphone to unlock a Spin device with the Spin Access program.
+Spin Access offers a 50% discount on all rides for anyone in a local, state or federal benefits program.
+Users don't need a smartphone to unlock a Spin device.
 Visit Spin’s website for details.

 Lime